isomerpages/moe-nationaljc/_experience/Character/Student Management & Discipline.md

 Only a valid medical certificate issued by a registered medical practitioner will be accepted.
 A valid COVID- 19 positive test result will also be accepted, subject to prevailing national guidelines.

 TCM certificates are acceptable only if the TCM practitioner is registered under the Ministry of Health.
 However, please note that TCM certificates will not be accepted for tests/examinations.
-Students who are absent from tests and examinations without valid/approved medical certificates will be given <u>**zero marks**</u> for the papers that they have missed.
+Students who are absent from tests and examinations without valid/approved medical certificates will be given <u><b>zero marks</b></u> for the papers that they have missed.